Professional Lift Station Service in Milledgeville, GA

 Maintenance & Repairs

-Based on inspection findings, we perform necessary maintenance and repairs immediately.
+Based on inspection findings, we perform necessary septic system service maintenance and repairs immediately.
 Basin cleaning removes accumulated debris and solids that damage pumps.
 Float switches are adjusted or replaced to ensure reliable operation.
 Worn impellers are replaced before they fail completely.
 Electrical connections are cleaned and tightened.
 Control panels are tested and repaired as needed.
 We carry common parts on service trucks for immediate repairs.
 For major repairs requiring parts, we provide detailed quotes and timeline estimates before beginning work.

 3